NSAPH-Projects/oil_gas_development_medicaid/README.md

-Data used to generate county-level oil and gas production measures (in /Data) are available from the United States Department of Agriculture at https://www.ers.usda.gov/data-products/county-level-oil-and-gas-production-in-the-united-states/.
+Data used to generate county-level oil and gas production measures (analytic available in /Data) are available from the United States Department of Agriculture at https://www.ers.usda.gov/data-products/county-level-oil-and-gas-production-in-the-united-states/.
 Other public data sources used directly from source include:

 The CDC Social Vulnerability Index available from: https://www.atsdr.cdc.gov/place-health/php/svi/svi-data-documentation-download.html